-We plan to continue to add attractive i-mode services, additional banking services and connections with providers such as Sony's playstation.com.
-To broaden the capabilities of i-mode, and in cooperation with Sun Microsystems, we introduced in January 2001 a new series of i-mode handsets with JavaTM capabilities that enables users, through their handsets alone, to run programs, play games and access advanced intranets and other information.
-We have introduced i appli services and content specifically for our Java based handsets.
-We have also introduced and are expanding our English-language content.
+We plan to continue to add attractive i-mode services.
+To broaden the capabilities of i-mode, and in cooperation with Sun Microsystems, we introduced in January 2001 a new series of i-mode handsets with JavaTM that enables users, through their handsets alone, to run programs and play games, and SSL capabilities that enables users to access advanced intranets and other information.
+We have introduced i appli services and content specifically for our Java based handsets, and have introduced and are expanding our English-language content.